komala1/Emotion-Music-Recommendation/README.md

 - Flask

 # Dataset:
-The dataset used for this project is the famous FER2013 dataset.
 Models trained on this dataset can classify 7 emotions.
-The dataset can be found <a href = "https://www.kaggle.com/msambare/fer2013">here</a>.

-Note that the dataset is highly imbalanced with happy class having maxiumum representation.
-This might be a factor resulting in okaysish accuracy after training.

 # Model Architecture:
 - The model architecture is a sequential model consisting of Conv2d, Maxpool2d, Dropout and Dense layers: